Active and Deleted Objects

 Most FreshBooks objects can be restored after deletion to ensure that you can run your business without clutter, but never live in fear of ending up on the wrong side of the trash bin.

 We accomplish this by keeping objects around and just storing whether they are Active or Deleted, and allow you to toggle that field at will.
+Deleted objects will not be returned in result lists by default.
 But as we often find in life, things are a little bit more complex than that.
 Meet vis_state.

 The vis_state Field

 |Active / Enabled||0||active refers to objects that are both completed and non-completed.
 Deleted objects will not be included|